-- (1) Noatak Controlled Use Area a corridor extending five miles on either side of the Noatak River beginning at the mouth of the Noatak River, and extending upstream to the mouth of Sapun Creek.
-The area is closed for the period August 25 to September 15 to the use of aircraft in any manner of big game hunting, including transportation of big game hunters or parts of big game; however, this does not apply to the transportation of big game hunters or parts of big game hunters or parts of big game by regularly scheduled flights to communities by carriers that normally provide scheduled air service. - (2) Northwest Alaska Brown Bear Management Area Unit 21D, all drainages in Unit 23 except for the Baldwin Peninsula north of the Arctic Circle, Unit 24 west of the Dalton Highway Corridor Management Area, and Unit 26A.
+(1) Noatak Controlled Use Area - a corridor extending five miles on either side of the Noatak River beginning at the mouth of the Noatak River, and extending upstream to the mouth of Sapun Creek.
+The area is closed for the period August 25 to September 15 to the use of aircraft in any manner for big game hunting, including transportation of big game hunters, their hunting gear, and/or parts of big game; however, this does not apply to the transportation of big game hunters or parts of big game to and between public airports.

+(2) Northwest Alaska Brown Bear Management Area - Unit 21D, Unit 22A, 22B, 22D, 22E, all drainages in Unit 23 except for the Baldwin Peninsula north of the Arctic Circle, Unit 24, and Unit 26A.
 The area has special brown bear restrictions see page 21.